-As a curator, he works collaboratively with institutions and galleries to deepen exchanges with artists internationally.
+As a curator, Keith Whittle works collaboratively with artists, galleries and cultural organisations internationally.
 He is currently, director of Fountain and formally advisor and associate curator at White Rainbow an art gallery in London specialising in contemporary art from Japan, whose recent programme include solo exhibitions and projects by leading contemporary Japanese artists Chikako Yamashiro, Chim↑Pom, Aki Sasamoto, Taro Izumi, Meiro Koizumi and Mari Katayama.

 As a programme director and arts producer, he has organised numerous monographic and thematic exhibitions.
-In keeping with his interests in modern and contemporary art from South East Asia, his recent activities have brought attention to emerging and under-recognised artists or little-explored themes and practices from the region.
+In keeping with his interests in modern and contemporary art and social and political histories of of South East Asia, recent activities have brought attention to emerging and under-recognised artists or little-explored themes and practices from the region.

 Committed to making art available to the widest possible audience he combines extensive experience of working with artists, both national and international, with a strong academic background in art history.
 As a curator and programme director, he has worked on, co-organised and produced numerous monographic and thematic exhibitions most recently with particular focus on championing the work of emerging and mid-career Japanese artists never before seen in the UK, and by so doing, promoting the study of the field and the introduction of Japanese art overseas.

 Encompassing the complete life cycle of art production, from production to dissemination, exhibition and interpretation, and a spectrum of work (commissions, residencies, gallery and site-specific exhibitions, publications, festivals, symposiums, net and online projects, talks and events) grounded in professional practice at the highest level, resonate with culture and open up new dialogues.